-These paper samples are dedicated to single paint color, are usually 4” x 8” in size, and can be readily found at any hardware or home improvement store.
+Paint swatches are small color samples on a card or paper backing.
+These are dedicated to single paint color, are usually 4” x 8” in size, and can be readily found at any hardware or home improvement store.

 Types of Paint Swatches

 The different types of color swatches or samples you will commonly find in paint and hardware stores include: